novemberlc/mcserverguide/README.md

-# Welcome to the NCMS Guides repo!
+# Welcome to the MC Server Guide repo!

 I absolutely love open-source projects and knowledge, and I want to share information with everyone to make things easier.
 If that also sounds like you, please contribute!

 # About the project

-NCMS Guides is a simple [Docusaurus](https://docusaurus.io/) site.
+The MC Server Guide is a simple [Docusaurus](https://docusaurus.io/) site.
 We're open to contributions from everyone!
-If you just want to view the website, it's live at https://guides.ncmsstudios.com.
+If you just want to view the website, it's live at https://mcguide.org.
 Check it out!

 ## Contributing